Qualitative research design (and planning)

 Qualitative analysis is also not a linear process.
 This means that many researchers will try multiple types of analysis, look at the data in different ways, and hit dead ends when an approach doesn’t work.
 So having a very tight deadline for analysis can not only be stressful, but not leave enough time for the flexibility and moments of insight which can make qualitative research so rewarding.

-Of course, qualitative analysis software (like Quirkos) can help with the analysis process, it doesn’t take any of the mental work or creative process away, but can help keep things in order and make it easier to find things when writing up.
+Of course, qualitative analysis software (like Quirkos) can help with the analysis process.
+It doesn’t take any of the mental work or creative process away, but can help keep things in order and make it easier to find things when writing up.
 We have many blog post articles on different ways that CAQDAS software can help analysis, but this one on why it’s a good idea to think about what software you will use before you start collecting data is a great fit with putting together a qualitative research plan.

 This is another classic stage that people don’t leave enough time for, writing up can be a very time consuming and laborious process, but can be speeded up immensely by a good research plan.
 If you’ve done a good literature review, this will help write the introduction and first few chapters.
 If you’ve got a good practical plan because you had everything in place for your IRB, had realistic expectations for recruitment and gave yourself plenty of time for analysis, you will have all the components to need to plug together and write up.
 If you’ve used qualitative analysis software, this can also greatly speed up the writing process, because it makes it so quick to find and collate quotes on different themes.